crazyrotty/crazyrotty/README.md

 - 👋 Hi, I’m @crazyrotty
 - 👀 I’m interested in computers and the outdoors.
-I spent the majority of my career as a RN and now I am making the leap to computers.
+I spent the majority of my career as a RN and now I am a Full Stack Developer.
-- 🌱 I have completed Kenzie Academy and I am now looking for employment.
+- 🌱 I have completed Kenzie Academy and I am now looking for employment as a developer.
-- 💞️ I’m looking to collaborate on anything that will help me learn.
+- 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me is by my email @ kennethscribner@yahoo.com

 <!---